9dots/9dots.io-pages/Ok18puU.md

 ---

 ## Lesson Overview
 Students revist their initial sketches for their mural to plan for creating a foreground and background.
+This lesson starts by

 ## Setup